 Acquisitions

-Since we acquired our P&C insurance business in 2010, we have entered into a renewal rights transaction and acquired another insurance company and an insurance agency.
+Since we acquired our P&C insurance business in 2010, we have entered into a renewal rights transaction and have made several acquisitions.
 These additional operations have increased our presence in our target markets and broadened our distribution capabilities.